AkhNamik/AkhNamik/README.md

 My work is usually at the intersection of **web development, backend architecture, AI automation and product thinking**.
 I enjoy turning ideas into real systems: landing pages, SaaS products, dashboards, APIs, internal tools and automation workflows.

-I like clean and maintainable code, but I also care about business value.
-For me, good software is not only technically correct — it should be fast, useful, easy to maintain and solve a real problem.
+I care about clean and maintainable code, but I also care about business value.
+For me, good software is not only technically correct — it should be fast, useful, reliable, easy to maintain and solve a real problem.

-My current focus is on AI-powered automation: LLM integrations, agents, business process automation, customer communication systems, internal assistants and smart workflows that save time for companies.
+My current focus is on AI-powered automation: LLM integrations, AI agents, business process automation, customer communication systems, internal assistants and smart workflows that save time for companies.

 I am especially interested in building products for the German and European market, where reliability, speed, clear communication and long-term maintainability matter.